cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 ![Revealjs - one slide](./images/revealjs_version1.png)

-Ok, we've just one slide now.
-Reopen the `test.md` file and we'll quickly insert *slide breaks*.
+Ok, you've just one slide now.
+Reopen the `test.md` file and you'll insert *slide breaks*.
 This can be done using the `----` syntax:

 ```markdown
 # What's is Quarto?
 Explain like I'm five